jshiell/piwaverf/README.md

 The UDP protocol isn't yet supported.

 You'll need to set up your device mappings.
 This maps from the names used by the UDP protocol to the IDs used by the radio protocol.
-Do do this we use a YAML file in a subset of the format used by Paul Clarke's popular [LightwaveRF Gem](https://github.com/pauly/lightwaverf).
+To do this we use a YAML file in a subset of the format used by Paul Clarke's popular [LightwaveRF Gem](https://github.com/pauly/lightwaverf).

 ```yaml
 room: